saraheig/biopocket-interface/README.md

 An action belongs to exactly one theme and one type, whereas a theme and a type could both have several actions.

-In order to use this Web application, users must first of all sign up and sign in.
+In order to use this Web application, users can only sign in.
 As a result, the actual database also contains this table:

 * User